• Jul 17, 2025

 • Get Blessings at Akal Takht: It is one of the sacred seats of the Sikh Guru and is one of the five takhts in Sikhism.
 It is located next to the Harmandir Sahib.

-• Feel the Patriotism at Wagah Border: This is the border of India and Pakistan, and it offers a unique experience because of its renowned ceremony, which has been carried out since 1959.
+• Feel the Patriotism at Wagah Border: This is the India-Pakistan border, and it offers a unique experience thanks to its renowned ceremony, which has been held since 1959.
 Witness the Beating Retreat Ceremony, where soldiers of both countries engage in a synchronised parade and closing ceremony, a sight to watch.

 • A Close Look at Martyrdom at Jallianwala Bagh: It is a park that entails a tragic massacre of several unarmed civilians by the British in 1919.
 This public garden has a memorial structure and a museum commemorating the people and the incident.

-• Explore the Partition Museum: This museum is located in Amritsar’s town hall and takes you back to the 1947 India-Pakistan partition.
+• Explore the Partition Museum: Located in Amritsar’s town hall, it takes you back to the 1947 India-Pakistan partition.
 It showcases various documents, story materials, photographs, and other things related to the partition of India.

 • A Visit to Gobingarh Fort: Maharaja Ranjit Singh built the fort in the 18th century to protect the Harmandir Sahib.
 The fort showcases history and the grand architecture of that time and stands tall, with many museums inside.